zleao/MvvmCross-PropertyChangedEventPropagation/README.md

 Slodge allready stated this in https://github.com/slodge/MvvmCross/issues/300  This was something that I thought about and will implement soon.

-- **Add the ability to 'listen' to changes of the items inside an ObservableCollection** The property names of the raised events, should have the following name: `<ListName>.<PropertyName>`
+- **Add the ability to 'listen' to changes of the items inside an ObservableCollection** The property names of the raised events, should have the following name: `<ObservableCollectionName>.<PropertyName>`